To download/save this report in PDF format, please click here.

 Automobile rental is available throughout the country, although it is quite expensive compared to U.S. rental costs.
 Travelers should be aware that Argentina has a high rate of auto accidents, and driving is not recommended for short visits.

 Spanish is the national language of Argentina, although many businesspeople speak English as well as other European languages.
 Do not assume, however, that your contacts will speak English.
-For U.S. businesspeople who already speak Spanish, note that Argentina has distinct differences in pronunciation, cadence, and vocabulary.
+Although some of your contacts may speak some English socially, do not assume that they will want to conduct business meetings in English.
+Therefore, hiring an interpreter is highly recommended for business meetings.
+The U.S. Commercial Service in Argentina can assist you in selecting an interpreter for your business meetings.
+For U.S. businesspeople that already speak Spanish, note that Argentina has distinct differences in pronunciation, cadence, and vocabulary.

 Almost all business in Argentina is transacted in Spanish, and all documents and records must be in that language to constitute valid evidence.
 Business documents in a foreign language should be translated by a certified public translator to be presented for legal purposes to Argentine authorities.
 A list of certified public translators is available upon request from the U.S. Commercial Service in Argentina (Office.BuenosAires@trade.gov).

-Buenos Aires has no particular health risks and no special precaution needs to be taken.
-Sanitary conditions are good.
-Tap water is safe.
+Buenos Aires has no particular health risks and no special precautions need to be taken.
+Sanitary conditions are good and tap water is safe to drink.
 Many competent doctors, dentists, and specialists are available in Buenos Aires.
 Outside of Buenos Aires or other major cities, basic precautions, such as drinking bottled water, are recommended.
-Prior to travelling to Argentina, it is advisable to consult with your medical professional and review the Department of State's Bureau of Consular Affairs web site for general travel information: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1130.html#medical.
+Prior to travelling to Argentina, it is advisable to consult with your medical professional and review the Department of State's Bureau of Consular Affairs web site for general travel information: http://travel.state.gov/content/passports/english/go/health.html.

-Formal business office hours are Monday through Friday from 9.00 a.m. to 6.00 p.m. (two hours earlier for factories) with one-hour lunch break, but many office workers begin and end their days later.
+Business office hours are Monday through Friday from 9.00 a.m. to 6.00 p.m. (two hours earlier for factories) with a one-hour lunch break.
 Work luncheons are frequent for business people and they generally extend from 1.00 to 3.00 p.m.
 Business dinners, and dinners in general, begin at 9.00 p.m.
-Most retail stores are open from 9.00/10.00 a.m. to between 6.00 and 9.00 p.m., Monday through Saturday; however, many small shops close for the weekend at 1:00 or 2:00 on Saturday.
+Most retail stores are open from 9.00/10.00 a.m. to between 6.00 and 9.00 p.m., Monday through Saturday.
 Banks are open to the public from Monday through Friday from 10.00 a.m. to 3.00 p.m.

 New Year’s Day